ottok/debgpt/README.md

 1. implement `--archwiki` `--gentoowiki` `--debianwiki` `--fedorawiki` `--wikipedia` (although the LLM have already read the wikipedia dump many times)
 1. analyze sbuild buildlog
 1. analyze udd, ddpo, contributors, nm
+1. generate the config file, so I don't have to write the same documentation string multiple times https://stackoverflow.com/questions/39909927/how-to-print-just-the-content-of-the-help-string-of-a-specific-argument-of-argpa

 Some ideas that might be a little bit far away: